barbarawcorreia/Dragon/README.md

 # Dragon
-Learning how to program in Ruby
+1 - Learning how to program in Ruby

-Learning how to apply SOLID,recursion, method call, unit test.
+2 - Learning how to apply SOLID,recursion, method call, unit test.

-In progress ..
+^In progress ..